ialv44/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-A collection of short mini python projects
+A collection of short Mini Python Projects